Hockey Operations & Staff

 Born and raised in Hanley, Saskatchewan, King launched a 30-year career in the newspaper business that included senior executive positions in Canada’s leading newspapers including President and Publisher of the Calgary Sun and Calgary Herald.
 During his newspaper career in Calgary, King was acknowledged for his innovative marketing, establishment of healthy corporate relationships, spirited community leadership and appreciable growth for the newspapers.

 King is an avid, but mediocre golfer, and like many other Albertans, shares a passion for horses.
-He and his wife, Marilyn, have two daughters and they are proud grandparents to Amanda's twin boys and Jocelin's baby boy.
+He and his wife Marilyn have two daughters, Amanda and Jocelin.

-Kelly Kisio is in his 18th season with the Calgary Hitmen.
-The Hitmen have posted 628 regular season victories, an average of 42 per season, under his 15 seasons of leadership.
+The 2016-17 campaign will be the 19th season with the Calgary Hitmen for Kelly Kisio, The Hitmen have posted 670 regular season victories, an average of 42 per season, under his 18 seasons of leadership.
 Kelly has also been at the helm of both of the club’s Western Hockey League Championships when the Hitmen captured the Ed Chynoweth Cup in 1999 and 2010.
-He has also twice won the Lloyd Saunders Memorial Trophy for the WHL's Top Executive, claiming the award in 2003-04 and 2008-09.
+He has also twice won the Lloyd Saunders Memorial Trophy for the WHL’s Top Executive, claiming the award in 2003-04 and 2008-09.
 In addition to his General Manger duties, Kelly also spent four seasons in the dual role of general manager and head coach from 2004-05 to 2007-08, guiding the Hitmen to 167 wins.
-During Kelly's 15-year tenure, the Hitmen have advanced to the playoffs 14 times.
+During Kelly’s 18-year tenure, the Hitmen have advanced to the playoffs 17 times.

 A native of Wetaskiwin, Alberta, Kelly starred in the Alberta Junior League with the Red Deer Rustlers prior to joining the Western Hockey League with the Calgary Wranglers.
 He spent two seasons in the WHL posting back to back 60-goal campaigns in 1978-79 and 1979-80.
 He was named WHL Rookie of the Year in 1978-79.